Pacific Northwest Preservation Field School

 Tuition includes food, lodging, and transportation during each week-long session.
 Participants are responsible for arranging their own travel to and from the rendezvous site.

-Applications for the 2014 summer season be posted here in mid-December 2013.
-The application process will be entirely online.
+Applications are currently being accepted for review.
+There is no application fee.
 Space is limited so priority will be given to applications received before May 1, 2014.
+Later applicantions will be reviewed or waitlisted on a space-available basis.

 Shannon Sardell is the Director of the Pacific Northwest Preservation Field School, an adjunct Historic Preservation professor at the University of Oregon, and a consultant in historic architecture.
 She maintains a consulting practice that focuses on historic architecture with research interests that include preservation technologies and box construction in the Pacific Northwest.
 Shannon, a graduate from both the University of Oregon's Architecture and Historic Preservation program, currently teaches a field recordation, condition assessment, HABS/HAER, and Preservation Technology for the University of Oregon’s historic preservation program.